Here are two ways you can measure your PD:

 (Right click on the image and choose "open image in new tab" then print)

-glasses guide or give a call at 866 217-5878, 9 a.m. – 7 p.m.
+If you need any help ordering your glasses take a quick look at our glasses guide or give a call at 866 217-5878, 9 a.m. – 7 p.m.
 PT daily or Text 213 769-8009.

 Our customer's service is but a phone call/email away, we are standing by to assist you in every way.

-buy prescription glasses online come back and see us.
+When you are ready to buy prescription glasses online come back and see us.

 SHOP FOR YOUR NEW GLASSES NOW